What Is Superposition?

 This equation represents the mathematical form of the superposition of two states only.
 The cat is both dead and alive, with a 50/50 probability of each until we open the box and observe the cat.

 The probability of any state equals the absolute value of the square of the amplitude in the equation.
-In the cat equation, both states have the same amplitude of 1/√2.
+In the Schrödinger’s Cat equation, both states have the same amplitude of 1/√2.
 If we calculate it, the absolute square will give us one-half, or 50 percent.
-In the equation, the 2 under the square root represents the size of the Hilbert space.
+The 1/√2 factor ensures the quantum state is normalized — its total probability equals 1.

 Superposition is not always uniform or of equal value.
 In the cat’s case, it’s uniform because the chance is equal that the cat is dead or alive, But that is only sometimes the case.
 It, of course, depends on your application and the system you are studying.